aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/data/named-ranges/_index.md

 The following example shows how to apply styles to cells in a Range.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-ConvertCellsAddresstoRangeorCellArea-ConvertCellsAddresstoRangeorCellArea.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-ConvertCellsAddresstoRangeorCellArea-ConvertCellsAddresstoRangeorCellArea.java" >}}
 ##### **Remove a Named Range**
 Aspose.Cells provides the [NameCollection.RemoveAt()](https://apireference.aspose.com/java/cells/com.aspose.cells/namecollection#removeAt\(int\)) method to erase the name of the range.
 To clear the contents of the range, use [Cells.ClearRange()](https://apireference.aspose.com/java/cells/com.aspose.cells/cells#clearRange\(com.aspose.cells.CellArea\)) method.
 The following example shows how to remove a named range with its contents.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-data-RemoveANamedRange-RemoveANamedRange.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-data-RemoveANamedRange-RemoveANamedRange.java" >}}

 borderColors